sroccoli1/homeinventoryweb/README.md

 # homeinventoryweb
 ## Managing your cardboard boxes for your next move !
-### It helps to inventory your staff, evaluates how much it weights, so  contracting with a moving company becomes easy!<br>homeinventoryweb a web development self-learning project developed by sroccoli1.<br>The digital twin of your staff!
+### Inventory your staff, evaluate how much it weights, so contracting with a moving company becomes easy!<br>homeinventoryweb a web development self-learning project developed by sroccoli1.<br>The digital twin of your staff!

 #### Problems when preparing your next move